 - Johns Hopkins CSSE COVID-19 Data Repository

-- Data Science for COVID-19 in South Korea
+- Jihoo Kim’s Data Science for COVID-19 (South Korea)

 - Italy COVID-19 data repository

-- Top 5 R Resources for COVID-19 Data
+- Top 100 R Resources on Novel COVID-19 Coronavirus

 - Open Source COVID-19: list of open-source projects